-SVPP Student Facilitators deliver First-Year Sessions, one component of the SVPP First-Year Experience.
-In this role, Student Facilitators spend a great deal of time interacting with first-year students and are campus culture change agents.
+Student Facilitators play an integral role in the SVPP by delivering the First-Year Sessions, one component of the SVPP First-Year Experience.
+In this role, Student Facilitators get to spend a great deal of time interacting with first-year students, facilitate weekly workshops, enhance their facilitation skills, and empower first-years to take an active role in creating a safe and supportive community.
+They are campus culture change agents, delivering over a 100 sessions a year, interfacing with the entire first-year class, and enhancing students' skills and personal development.

-Student Facilitators participate in a term-long training to develop and improve their public speaking, facilitation, and communication skills and are expected to participate in weekly meetings during terms they facilitate workshops to continually strengthen these skills.
+Student Facilitators participate in a term-long training, prior to facilitating and are expected to participate in weekly meetings during the term(s) they facilitate to continually strengthen their skills.

 Skills & Application